Dennis-Gireesh/Hobby-PY/README.md

 # Hobby-PY
-This is a scribbled python code
+This python codes are scribbled during my free time